hashicorp/terraform-website/content/source/docs/enterprise/private/simplified-migration.html.md

 ### License File

-Place your Terraform Enterprise license file on your local disk and specify the path to it in the tfvars file like:
+Place your Terraform Enterprise license file (ending in `.rli`) on your local disk, and specify the path to it in the `.tfvars` file like this:

 ```
 license_file = "/path/to/license.rli"
 ```

-Where the value is the path on your disk.
-If you put it in the current directory, you can specify just the name rather than the full path.
+where the provided path is the path on the local disk.
+If you put it in the current directory, you can specify just the name and omit the path.

 ## Initialize